RiceDaddy321/frontera-hacks/README.md

 1. Create a [GitHub][create-account] account if you haven't already
 2. Fork this repository to your own account.
 [Click here to fork this repo][fork-repo]
 3. Edit [`_config.yml`][config] to configure for your own hackathon website
+4. Download [ruby][Ruby] version 2.7.0
-4. That's it - you should be able to access at `https://[github username].github.io/mlh-hackathon-boilerplate/`
+5. That's it - you should be able to access at `https://[github username].github.io/mlh-hackathon-boilerplate/`

 [create-account]: https://github.com/join
 [fork-repo]: https://github.com/MLH/mlh-hackathon-boilerplate/fork